 Another KOA campground on this trip but the West Glacier KOA might be the best of all.
 Again, a choice of site types depending on personal preference but you can get a deluxe site with plenty of room, private patio, outfitted with full hookups and satellite ready.
 Highly rated laundry, shower and bathroom facilities.
 A pavilion lodge is home to a pool table, TV, and fireplace or you can relax in the hot tub, game room or heated pool.
 On top of these amenities, you also have planned activities, an ice cream shop and help for planning your adventure in the local area.

 What to Do in West Glacier

-You’re in West Glacier so of course you are going to have to visit Glacier National Park.
+You’re in Montana so of course you are going to have to visit Glacier National Park.
 Glacier National Park is true northern wilderness so don’t expect to be entertained by new age attractions.
 The majority of good times here will be spent on the trail where you can hike to areas of interest like Lake McDonald, Logan Pass, and Grinnell Glacier.
 If scenic drives are your thing, Going-to-the-Sun Road might be one of the best in the entire country.
 West Glacier is also known for white water rafting so if you’re feeling a little extreme, get with a local rafting company.